FailAcademy/learning/wdp-vancouver/_slides/week-08/03-angular-router.md

 import { Routes, RouterModule } from '@angular/router';

 // Components to render
-import { MyComponent }  from './crisis-list.component';
+import { HomeComponent }  from './home';
-import { MyOtherComponent }    from './hero-list.component';
+import { ReportComponent }    from './report';

 // Route definitions (The urls your app will use) const appRoutes: Routes = [
-  { path: 'MyComponent', component: MyComponent },
+  { path: 'home', component: HomeComponent },
-  { path: 'MyOtherComponent', component: MyOtherComponent }
+  { path: 'report', component: ReportComponent }
+  // ...etc
 ];

 // User defined directives
 export const appRoutingProviders: any[] = [